-Exercise 29 Give an informal, but plausible, argument that conversion of a formula into NNF is in \mathcal{P} .
+Exercise 29 (no hand-in) Give an informal, but plausible, argument that conversion of a formula into NNF is in $\mathcal{P}$ .

 Two formulas F and G are equisatisfiable if the following holds: F has a model if and only if G has a model.